Introduction

 Attach your new behaviour to something you already do.

-“Before every session, I’ll take three deep breaths.”
-“After every game, I’ll write one positive observation.”
+“Before every session, I will take three deep breaths.”
+“After every game, I will write one positive observation.”

 Triggers create habits.